Why Mauro Colagreco’s beachside pop-up became one of Grand Prix weekend’s highlights

 Where to watch the FIFA World Cup 2026 in style across Monaco

-The FIFA World Cup 2026 kicks off on Thursday 11th June, and Monaco’s SBM venues are gearing up to screen matches across some of the Principality’s most distinctive addresses — from a Lebanese restaurant at the Hôtel de Paris to the iconic La Rascasse on the circuit.
+The FIFA World Cup 2026 kicks off on Thursday 11th June, and Monaco’s venues are gearing up to screen matches across some of the Principality’s most distinctive addresses — from a Lebanese restaurant at the Hôtel de Paris to the iconic La Rascasse on the circuit.
 Here is where to watch, and what to expect.

 Em Sherif Monte-Carlo — Hôtel de Paris Monte-Carlo